vanilla/vanilla/plugins/QnA/README.md

 `Feature.DiscussionQnATag.Enabled`: Displays a Q&A meta tag in the discussion header.

-`Feature.QnAFollowUp.Enabled`: Enables the "Question Follow Up Notifications".

 ## Question Follow-Up Notifications:

 Sends an email to all authors of a question that has answers, but hasn't been accepted after a certain amount of time has passed.
 The goal is to re-enforce the Q&A workflow and increase the number of accepted answers or allow staff to go in and make sure the leftovers have adequate answers.
 This feature is enabled per category.

-This feature enables one field on the dashboard:
+The following settings control Question Follow-Up Notifications:

+-   **Enable Follow-up Notifications:** Enable or disable "Question Follow Up Notifications".
 -   **Follow-up Interval:** Number of days the system should wait before triggering another batch of notifications.

 To activate this feature on a category, activate the toggle "Enable Q&A follow-up notifications".
 This toggle is only available on categories of type "Discussions".